Zafuzi/CozierCamps/README.md

 better recovery when resting safely.
 A subtle screen vignette darkens as hunger sets in.

 **Temperature** — The world has hot and cold zones.
 Freezing peaks and scorching deserts affect your survival.
 Weather conditions like rain, snow, and dust storms intensify the effects.
-A manual weather toggle is included since Classic WoW cannot detect weather automatically.
+A manual weather toggle is included since WoW cannot detect weather automatically.

 **Constitution** — When running multiple survival systems together, Constitution tracks your overall resilience.
 This meta-meter reflects your combined survival state and unlocks when two or more systems are active.